radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 defining the data source.
 It is always recommended to use least privilege accounts in the RadiantOne data source configurations.

-## Encrypt Attributes in RadiantOne Universal Directory Stores
+## Encrypt Attributes in RadiantOne Directory Stores

-Attribute encryption protects sensitive data while it is stored in RadiantOne Universal Directory stores.
+Attribute encryption protects sensitive data while it is stored in RadiantOne Directory stores.
 You can specify that certain attributes of an entry are stored in an encrypted format.
-This prevents data from being readable while stored in the RadiantOne Universal Directory stores, backup files, and exported LDIF files.
+This prevents data from being readable while stored in the RadiantOne Directory stores, backup files, and exported LDIF files.
 Attribute values are encrypted before they are stored, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL and not